realArcherL/WebPage-Classifier-Engine/README.md

 ### Port Scanning
 Port scanning is performed via Pysocks library and only over selected ports, which is why port numbers are hard-coded port in the program itself.
 This is because tor has a protective mechanism in place that detects port scanning whenever an unrecognized port is accessed, thus considering the above-mentioned condition a time delay of one second was introduced while coding the part of the scanner and no threading was employed.
 This is based on the [(2019)research paper's](https://dl.acm.org/doi/pdf/10.1145/3339252.3341486?download=true) finding.
 The port numbers list will have to set manually by editing the code [portScanner.py](portScanner.py).

+The ports identified running any webhosting scheme (http/https:) are pused to requests python library, which hits the end point and later processed by other functions.

 ### Web Page donwloading
 This being the parent script of all the scripts is called first when executing the `run.sh`.
 The websites are downloaded in the hierarchy as follows.